Tuesday, November 30, 2010

 will get you to a list of all the films by category (feature, documentary, short, animation, etc.) and the ones in competition have a ✓ at the end.

 3. Go to a free event.
 The Family and Youth Media Program (Saturday morning, December 10, at Loussac from 11:30 to 5) is free.
-For more information go to:
+For more information go to

-5. Saving the best for last - Go see an animated program.
+4. Go see an animated program.
 These are shown in groups or programs because most are pretty short.
 If you don't like one, it will be over soon and you're almost guaranteed to see at least one that will make it all worthwhile.
 Some of the most exciting film is animated and you won't see these other places.
 There are programs for families and for mature audiences only.
 You can find the animated programs

 Like all websites with LOTS of information, the Festival Site is complicated and takes a bit of time to figure out.
 Pick up a copy of the print version (in the current Anchorage Press).
 I also have a post with some tips on negotiating the Festival Website.

-0 comments:
+No comments:

 Post a Comment